chrismgonzalez/Essence/readme.md

 # Essence

-Essence is a custom tailored, minimally inspired CSS framework that uses SASS and Gulp.
-You should be familiar with using the sass file structure.
-I have included .scss files for you that follow an atomic design sense of development
+Essence is a custom tailored, minimally inspired CSS framework to help non-designers build visually pleasing, responsive web apps.

 Included is an HTML boilerplate courtesy of [Tania Rascia](https://taniarascia.github.io/primitive/).

-This kit uses the normalize css reset incorparted into the _normalize.scss file.
-Gulp functions have been written to intergrate BrowserSync from your application directory.
-Uncomment the BrowserSync code in the gulpfile.js to use BrowserSync from a virtual host server.

 To install and run from the command line (don't forget to navigate to the desired directory):